Have Your Say On The Introduction Of The Youth Demerit Points System

 Tell the Social Services and Community Committee what you think

 Make a submission on the bill.
-The closing date for submissions is Wednesday, 12 August 2020.
+Please note that a closing date for submissions is not yet set.

 For more details about the bill: